By Shane Connor

 Robert Trumbull - the New York Times Pacific and Asia war correspondent, 1941-79 who had been in Iwo Jima - documented more double-bombing survivors in his 1957 book Nine Who Survived Hiroshima and Nagasaki: Personal Experiences of Nine Men who Lived Through Both Atomic Bombings5.
 Two of their experiences and their ages on 9 August 1945:

 Tsutomu Yamaguchi, 29, Mitsubishi ship designer who died in 2010, aged 93 (Trumbull pp. 28 and 109): "'Suddenly there was a flash like the lighting of a huge magnesium flare,' Yamaguchi recalls.
 The young ship designer was so well drilled in air-raid precaution techniques that he reacted automatically.
 He flung his hands to his head, covering his eyes with his fingers and stopping his ears with his two thumbs.
 Simultaneously he dropped to the ground, face down. ...
 'As I prostrated myself, there came a terrific explosion' ...
 [The left side of his face and arm facing the fireball were burned, and he returned to Nagasaki, experiencing the second nuclear explosion on the sixth-floor of the headquarters office of Mitsubishi.]
 Spelling out the danger of flying glass, he urged them to keep windows open during an air-raid alert, and at the instant of the flash to seize at once upon any shelter available ... the second A-bomb confirmed young Yamaguchi's words, exploding in a huge ball of fire about a mile away.
-Yamaguchi's lecture ... was not lost upon his colleagues.
+Yamaguchi's lecture [just an hour earlier!]... was not lost upon his colleagues.
 With the young designer's words still fresh in their minds, they leaped for the cover of desks and tables.
 'As a result,' said Yamaguchi, 'my section staff suffered the least in that building.
 In other sections there was a heavy toll of serious injuries from flying glass'."

 Masao Komatsu, 40, was hit by falling beam in a Hiroshima warehouse and was on board a train in Nagasaki when the bomb fell (Trumbull, p101): "...the interior of the coach was bathed in a stark, white light.
 Komatsu immediately dived for the floor.
 'Get down!' he screamed at the other passengers.
 Some recovered sufficiently from the daze of the blinding light to react promptly to his warning.
 Seconds later came the deafening crack of the blast, and a shock wave that splintered all the windows on both sides of the train.
 The passengers who had not dived under the seats were slashed mercilessly from waist to head by glass flying at bullet speed."

-While terrorist nukes would likely be much smaller than the Hiroshima (15 KT) bomb, in a modern super power conflict today, the nukes would be larger, most in the 200 KT to 500 KT range.
+While terrorist nukes would likely be smaller than the Hiroshima (15 KT) bomb, in a modern super power conflict today, the nukes would be larger, most in the 100 KT to 500 KT range.
 The unsurvivable 'ground zero' lethal zone of a 500 KT nuke airburst, would extend out to about 2.2 miles.
 The blast wave would arrive at that 2.2 mile marker about eight seconds after the flash and then continue on causing death or injury from there out to about 9 miles.
 Putting at grave risk then an additional over 15 times more souls than were already lost within that unsurvivable 2.2 mile ground zero radius.
 That's IF they don't know to 'Duck & Cover' in those 8 to 20+ seconds after the flash and before the blast wave arrived.
 In other words, with 'Duck & Cover' taught to and employed by all, there could be over 15 times fewer casualties from that blast wave!6

 Clearly, prompt 'Duck & Cover', upon any bright flash suddenly appearing, is lifesaving good news everyone should be taught!